-· Premature Curing: It is extremely important to cover repairs that are in progress so that UV rays to not reach your equipment or repair until you are ready for the curing process.
+It is essential to cover repairs that are in progress so that UV rays to not reach your equipment or repair until you are ready for the curing process.
 The sun can cause premature curing, the breakdown of the PVB laminate, and even increase the risk of crack outs.
 When repairing damage with legs radiating from the center, it is quite common for the resin to cure before it reaches the tips of the legs if not properly protected.

 PROPER WAY TO WORK IN HEAT

-· Check Temperature: As a general rule, if the glass is too hot to leave your hand on comfortably, it is too hot to repair.
-Glass temperature should be between 70° F-100° F (21° C – 37° C) and the resin being injected into the damage should be within 10° F (6° C) of the working glass temperature to reduce the possibility of a crack out due to thermo-shock.
+As a general rule, if the glass is too hot to leave your hand on comfortably, it is too hot to repair.
+Glass temperature should be between 70° F-100° F (21° C – 37° C) and the resin being injected into the damage should be within 10° F (6° C) of the working glass temperature to reduce the possibility of a crack out due to thermo shock.
 Delta Kits recommends using an infrared thermometer to monitor glass temperature.

-· Cooling the Windshield: Make sure to cool the windshield gradually.
+Make sure to cool the windshield gradually.
 Rapid temperature changes greatly increase the chance of a crack-out.
-If you use the air conditioner to cool the glass, try to cool the cabin down first versus using the defroster vents directly on windshield.
+If you use the air conditioner to cool the glass, try to cool the cabin down first, versus using the defroster vents directly on the windshield.
 Avoid the temptation to spray the windshield down with a mist of water or alcohol; when checking for hydrophobic coatings, make sure the glass has come to temperature first before lightly misting.
 Additionally, you can leave the one window down and use the door to flush hot air from the cabin of the vehicle.

-· Protect Equipment: It is equally as important to protect your equipment from direct sunlight as well, especially directly after the repair.
+It is equally important to protect your equipment from direct sunlight as well, especially directly after the repair.
 Once finished, make sure to clean your injector as soon as possible to avoid any unintended UV curing.

-Following these simple procedures will help you get the most out of your summer repairs!
+Following these simple hot weather repair tips will help you get the most out of your summer repairs!

 For more information on repairs in direct UV light, call us and speak to a certified technician at (800) 548-8332.